 There is, of course, a huge difference between abusing the Depop guidelines and attempting to give your old clothes new life while making a quick 20 quid before your rent is due.
 Despite the high number of resellers guilty of skewing Depop’s economy, it’s unfair to dismiss the varied backgrounds of users on the site.
 Hannah Valentine, 19, from Missouri, is known by her brand Ghostsoda on Instagram and Depop.
 She explains in an infographic that there’s an enormous amount of clothing waste still being unused and reselling used goods provides an income for the otherwise unemployable, who might be disabled, chronically ill or with a criminal record.
 "If anything, Depop is making it more accessible to people and making it as easy to shop as fast fashion!
 We aren’t taking clothing opportunities away from people who need it because thrift stores are constantly being restocked and constantly getting donations," she tells me.

 Finding employment as a teenager was monumentally difficult even before COVID-19; now, thousands of applicants fight it out for a single entry-level role.
 For those who suffer from physical and mental disabilities, it's even harder.
-Sixteen-year-old Demmi from Walsall, who suffers from a combination of hip dysplasia and patellar disorder, finds that regular employment can be strenuous and has to take time off for surgeries.
-"I did get accepted for a job as a ‘waitress’ last week but I was just made to wash up for five hours, which hurt me but was about bearable because I kept on top of my tablets," she tells me.
+Sixteen-year-old Demmi from Walsall, UK, who suffers from a combination of hip dysplasia and patellar disorder, finds that regular employment can be strenuous and has to take time off for surgeries.
+"I did get accepted for a job as a ‘waitress’ last week but I was just made to wash up for five hours, which hurt me but was almost bearable because I kept on top of my tablets," she tells me.
 Having discovered Depop through a YouTube ad earlier this year, she finds that the app allows her to make some money around her own schedule and capabilities.
 "I started off with vintage sportswear before going into charity shops and sourcing more, but because I’m getting worse I’m not actually able to spend enough time in there to find anything good.
 Now I just sell my old clothes that no longer fit."